tokkonopapa/WordPress-IP-Geo-Block/README.md

 * **Referrer suppressor for external links:**
   When you click an external hyperlink on admin screen, http referrer will be eliminated to hide a footprint of your site.

+* **Multiple source of IP Geolocation databases:**
+  Free IP Geolocation database and REST APIs are installed into this plugin to get a country code from an IP address.
+There are two types of API which support only IPv4 or both IPv4 and IPv6.
+This plugin will automatically choose an appropriate API.

+* **Database auto updater:**
+  [MaxMind][MaxMind]
+  GeoLite free databases and
+  [IP2Location][IP2Loc]
+  LITE databases can be incorporated with this plugin.
+Those will be downloaded and updated (once a month) automatically.

 * **Cache mechanism:**
   A cache mechanism with transient API for the fetched IP addresses has been